vedantapps/vedantapps/README.md

 # Hi there 👋

 I'm Vedant, a developer working on apps and more!
-WWDC 2022 & 2023 Swift Student Challenge Winner.
+WWDC 2022, 2023, and 2024 Distinguished Swift Student Challenge Winner.

 **Projects I'm working on:**
 - [LockPod](https://vedantapps.com/lockpod/)